 Four months to the day after the March 11th earthquake and tsunami I arrived in the disaster area to volunteer with relief work.
 After climbing Dewa Sanzan with my friends on the weekend I drove to Sendai Sunday night, then onwards to Ofunato on Monday.
-As I drove through the Japanese countryside it was a very pleasant summer day and I passed a few towns along the coastline where I did not see damage.
-As I approached the coast further on I saw two badly damaged cars in a roadside parking lot then just a bit on a guard rail that had been crumpled.
-I thought to myself, wow, that must have been a bad accident and at that moment I crested a hill and Kessenuma (picture 1) was revealed to me or what was left of it.
+As I drove through the Japanese countryside it was a very pleasant summer day to roll down the windows and smell the fresh air.
+I passed a few towns along the coastline that were pretty idealic Japanese coastal towns.
+With my music pumping and the sunshine making the world bright I was feeling pretty good.
+As I approached the coast further on I saw two badly damaged cars in a roadside parking lot and then just a bit later on a 30 foot section of guard rail that had been completely crumpled like a wadded up straw.
+I thought to myself, wow, that must have been a bad accident and at that moment I crested a hill and Kessenuma (picture 1) was revealed to me.

 I quickly realized those cars were not damage from a traffic accident.
-For some reason it had not been on my mind that I would soon be entering the area and it really a shock.
+For some reason it had not been on my mind that I would soon be entering the area and it really was a shock.
 I had seen many images in the news and watched hours of footage of the tsunami, but nothing prepares you for the real thing.
-For the first 15 minutes all I saw of Kessenuma was a tangle of debris and piles being built by Caterpillar equipment.
+For the first 15 minutes all I saw of Kessenuma was a tangle of debris and piles being built by Caterpillar equipment. into large mounds, like ants building ant hills.
 Soon I mounted another hill and there were houses and businesses standing intact.
 This pattern came again and again as I made my way north along the coast going to Ofunato.
-The most dramatic of all being Rikuzentakata where more than 80% of structures were destroyed, essentially it was been “wiped from the map”(picture 2).
+On one side of a hill there was nothing but destruction, on the other side of a hill, normal residential streets.
+The most dramatic of all being in Rikuzentakata where more than 80% of structures were destroyed, essentially it was been “wiped from the map”(picture 2).

 After arriving in Ofunato (picture 3) and finding the All Hands base